-Clarke Energy will be exhibiting at the 17th Dhaka International Textile & Garment Machinery Exhibition 2020 (DTG) from the 20th to 23rd February 2020.
+Clarke Energy will be exhibiting at the 17th Dhaka International Textile & Garment Machinery Exhibition 2020 (DTG) from the new dates of 11th to 14th June 2020.
 The event is held at the International Convention City Bashundhara (ICCB) in Dhaka, Bangladesh.

 Reports suggest that Bangladesh is one of the fastest growing economies in South Asia.
 The Government of Bangladesh now aims to achieve the status of a “middle income country” by 2021.
 It is well known that energy is a key indicator of a developing nation’s overall industrial as well as economic and social development.
 The performance of Bangladesh’s power sector in the last five years has been impressive due to the efforts of the policy makers, support from developing partners and effective project implementation by public and private developers.
 Natural gas continues to dominate, meeting 56% of domestic energy demand.
 However, with industries incurring higher cost of natural gas, the focus is now on “Do more with less”.

 INNIO’s myPlant APM is an original equipment manufacturer (OEM)-diagnostic, industrial Internet of Things solution for reciprocating engines and generators, which will provide industries with a digital toolset to manage its equipment fleet.
 It is aimed at improving uptime and efficiency, reducing life cycle costs and driving operating performance and profitability.